bentjh01/cinephile_starterpack/README.md

 - Idea 4: movie that transcends its medium or genre.

 ## Movie Recommendations
+1.
+2.
+3.
+4.
+5.
+### Unsorted
 1. Klaus
+- Its Christmas
+- how myths are made
+- a life of service
 2. Whiplash
 - The pusuit of dreams and obsession
 3. Shaun of the Dead